 as part of their home education/therapy program

-Having served the pediatric population since 1977, Cindy Miles, PT, PhD.
-PCS, CNDT established her pediatric private practice in 1981.
-Dr. Miles is a graduate of the University of Pittsburgh, School of Health Related Professionals and East Stroudsburg University with a Master of Education in exercise physiology.
-She also holds a PhD in Pediatric Science from the Rocky Mountain University of Health Professions.
+Dr. Miles was a graduate of the University of Pittsburgh, School of Health Related Professionals and East Stroudsburg University with a Master of Education in exercise physiology.
+She held a PhD in Pediatric Science from the Rocky Mountain University of Health Professions.
 Her doctoral research was on potential risk factors related to the diagnosis of Torticollis.
-She is Board Certified by the American Board of Physical Therapy Specialties as a Pediatric Clinical Specialist, specializing in treating children from birth through to young adults.
+She was Board Certified by the American Board of Physical Therapy Specialties as a Pediatric Clinical Specialist, specializing in treating children from birth through to young adults.
 Cindy completed the eight week Pediatric NeuroDevelopmental training course and the Advanced Infant course.
-Dr. Miles is serving as President of the Academy of Pediatric Physical Therapy (APPT) and is presently the Co-Chair and Meeting Planner for the Academy’s Annual Conference (APPTAC).
-She held the titles of APPT Treasurer, Treasurer Elect and pediatric sports, fitness SIG chair.
-Dr. Miles presents nationally on pediatric private practice and reimbursement as well as nationally and internationally on Torticollis, Plagiocephaly, and Fitness for All Abilities.
-She has published in peer review journals and books on topics related to pediatric physical therapy. www.cindymiles.com or www.traintotriumph.com

 "Cindy's course was amazing!
 It was very informative and I loved the videos.
 It was nice to have evidence based interventions to take back to my families and doctors to support what we do!
 Thanks" - -Lisa Kumnik, PT